Fine Art Photography Daily

 ©Cristobal Masera, SIU, courtesy the artist

-“The word SIU originates from a photograph I took in Kasanga, a village on the shores of Lake Tanganyika in Tanzania,” Masera begins, addressing the rapt audience that has formed a tight semi-circle around him.
+“The word SIU originates from a photograph I took in Kasanga, a village on the shores of Lake Tanganyika in Tanzania,” Masera begins, addressing the audience in a tight semi-circle around him.
 “While walking through the village, a thirteen-year-old girl approached me, requesting a portrait.
 I captured her image, and then everyone continued on their respective journeys … Some time later, when developing the negative and enlarging the image, I noticed that the word SIU was faintly visible in the clouds, which in Swahili—Tanzania’s official language—means SMILE.”

 Siu_2014_CristobalMasera